Economic Development and Infrastructure Committee Ι Staff Leaders: Jenny Torres, Jeff Burt, and Larry Killman

-4FrontED has three pillars or priorities: economic development, tourism, and education.
-As a standing committee, its economic development efforts are geared to advancing the binational region’s economic health and expanding economic opportunities for residents through collaboration and cooperation.
-In support of this effort, an Economic Development Summit was held in 2018 to accelerate economic development cooperation and inform the region’s elected officials, higher education leaders, tourism officials, and economic development representatives about the regions assets, economic challenges, and opportunities.
+4FrontED has four pillars or priorities: economic development, infrastructure, tourism, and education.
+As a standing committee, its economic development efforts are geared to advancing the binational megaregion’s economic health and expanding economic opportunities for residents through collaboration and cooperation.
+In support of this effort, an Economic Development Summit was held in 2018 to accelerate economic development cooperation and inform the megaregion’s elected officials, higher education leaders, tourism officials, and economic development representatives about the region's assets, economic challenges, and opportunities.

 Specific areas of attention for Economic Development:

-- Developing a map that displays the region’s geographic bounds,
+- Developing a map that displays the megaregion’s geographic bounds

 Specific areas of attention for Infrastructure Development:

-- Increased natural gas capacity for the Yuma and San Luis, Rio Colorado, Sonora Region,
+- Increased natural gas capacity for the Yuma (Arizona) - San Luis Rio Colorado (Sonora) Region

-A secondary objective for the Education Committee is to make the 4FrontED binational region an entrepreneurial hub by leveraging the U.S. entrepreneurial visa program that can promote new business start-ups and innovation.
-While this program is its initial implementation phase, the Committee has already included the Region's Startup Day as part of its annual program, and participation includes budding entrepreneurs from Yuma County, Baja, and Sonora.
-Also, the Committee has begun working with the Mexican Consulate's Office in Yuma to formalize the career's that will be the focus of exchange programs between educational staff and students from both the U.S. and Mexico.
+A secondary objective for the Education Committee is to make the 4FrontED Binational Megaregion an entrepreneurial hub by leveraging the U.S. entrepreneurial visa program that can promote new business start-ups and innovation.
+While this program is its initial implementation phase, the Committee has already included the Region's Startup Day as part of its annual program, and participation includes budding entrepreneurs from Yuma County, Baja California, and Sonora.
+Also, the Committee has begun working with the Mexican Consulate in Yuma to formalize the careers that will be the focus of exchange programs between educational staff and students from both the U.S. and Mexico.

 The travel and tourism industry is a highly-ranked Arizona export industry.
 Communities throughout the state benefit from the tax revenues generated as well as jobs created from tourism.
 Binational tourism assets include historical sites, recreational facilities and amenities, and entertainment that can be promoted to draw more visitors to the region.
 Currently, this committee is working to establish a regular calendar of regional events.